hexalang/Hexa/docs/reference.md

 ### Switch as Expression

-A `switch` can be used as an expression, its always exhaustive.
+A `switch` can be used as an expression, and it's always exhaustive.

 The `case _:` is used instead of `default` to be consistent with nested pattern matching: `case Other(_):` allowing for wildcard pattern matching without confusing `case Other(default):` syntax.